caspiansystems/caspianacademy/README.md

-# caspianlearning
+# Caspian Learning
 This repository is created for learning and education purposes.
-It contains software projects and code snippets that covers various topics in embedded software design and development.
+It contains software projects and code snippets that covers various topics in embedded software design and development such as:
+   - Peogramming techniques
+   - Embedded software architecture
+   - Embedded system technologies
+   - Embedded software software design

+ www.caspiansystems.dk